-As of the end of March 2020, in addition to 792 regular employees (versus 780 as of the end of the previous term), 815 part-timers on an 8-hour shift (versus 999 as of the end of the previous term) were working for the Company.
+As of the end of June 2020, in addition to 856 regular employees, 720 part-timers on an 8-hour shift were working for the Company.
 They carry walkie-talkies with them in the store in order to help each other by sharing information, which allows them to ensure a high level of customer satisfaction.
 Many part-time workers have been working for the Company for years, and each year roughly 40 to 50 workers change their status from part time to full time.